 In mathematics, logical consistency is a fundamentally important issue.
 Logically inconsistent systems always lead to conclusions which undermine the value of the work.
-Unfortunately, there are no absolute tests for logical consistency, but there is a very useful criterion called relative consistency, which means that if there is a logical problem with some given mathematical system then there is also a logical problem with our standard assumptions about the nonnegative integers (and no such problems have been discovered in the 75 years since relative consistency became a standard criterion, despite enormous mathematical activity and progress during that time).
+Unfortunately, there are no absolute tests for logical consistency, but there is a very useful criterion called relative consistency, which means that if there is a logical problem with some given mathematical system then there is also a logical problem with our standard assumptions about the nonnegative integers (and no such problems have been discovered in the 75 years since relative consistency became a standard criterion, despite enormous mathematical progress during that time).
 Of course, it is easier to test a system for relative consistency if it is based upon fewer rather than more assumptions.
 The combined approach to geometry requires all the assumptions in both the synthetic and analytic approaches to the subject, and with so many assumptions there are reasons for concern about consistency questions.
 Fortunately, it turns out that the combined approach does satisfy the relative consistency test; a proof requires a very large amount of work, much of which is well beyond the scope of this course, so for our purposes it will suffice to note this relative consistency and proceed without worrying further about such issues.
-The file http://math.ucr.edu/~res/math133/verifications.pdf contains detailed information about one way of verifying the synthetic axioms for geometry in these notes.

-More specific comments on the general logical issues discussed above are given in the online document http://math.ucr.edu/~res/math144/setsnotes8.pdf.
+More specific comments on the logical issues discussed above will appear in the online document http://math.ucr.edu/~res/math144/coursenotes8.pdf.